Nominations Now Open For 2021 Class Of Bassmaster High School All-Americans

 Judges will select up to two student anglers in each state.
 These All-State Fishing Team members will become semifinalists in the selection of the 12-member Bassmaster High School All-American Fishing Team presented by Academy Sports + Outdoors.
 Criteria include success in high school fishing tournaments and involvement in conservation efforts and other community service activities.

-The anglers chosen will compete in a one-day Bassmaster High School All-American Bass Tournament to be held in conjunction with the 2020 Toyota Bassmaster Texas Fest benefiting Texas Parks and Wildlife Department event — one of nine regular-season Bassmaster Elite Series tournaments being held this year.
-Elite Series anglers will serve as “coaches” for the student anglers in the one-day fishing event near Emory, Texas.
+The anglers chosen will compete in a one-day Bassmaster High School All-American Tournament to be held in conjunction with the 2021 Bassmaster Elite at Neely Henry Lake which will be held May 6-9 — one of nine regular-season Bassmaster Elite Series tournaments being held this year.
+Elite Series anglers will serve as “coaches” for the student anglers in the one-day fishing event near Gadsden, Ala.
 The high school standouts and Elite Series coaches will be honored before the weigh-in crowd.

-“The continued and growth and success our High School All-American program has had over the past six years never ceases to amaze me,” said Hank Weldon, senior manager of the Bassmaster High School program.
+“The continued growth and success our High School All-American program has had over the past seven years is amazing,” said Hank Weldon, senior manager of the Bassmaster High School program.
 “We are so proud to offer a platform that not only recognizes successful student athletes on their accomplishments on the water, but on their academic success and community involvement as well.
-We can’t wait to see what this 2020 class of anglers has in store.”
+We can’t wait to see what this 2021 class of anglers has in store.”

 All students who compete in high school fishing events are eligible, regardless if they are affiliated with B.A.S.S. or another fishing organization.